-White Mountain School painting has long been admired for the ways that artists captured and embellished the natural beauty of the region.
-Equally embedded in those paintings is evidence of environmental change, from the impact of settlers’ activities including clear-cutting, hunting, and farming, to the industrial practices of pulp mills and mines.
-The exhibition will celebrate the great art of the era and explore dynamic environmental change as time passes over the land.
+The exhibition includes 29 works by 20 artists.
+White Mountain School painting has long been admired for the ways in which artists captured and embellished the natural beauty of the region.
+Equally embedded in those paintings is evidence of environmental change, from the impact of settlers’ activities including clear-cutting, hunting and farming, to the industrial practices of pulp mills and mines.

 The text for the exhibition catalog was written by PSU professors: historian Marcia Schmidt Blaine and the Center for the Environment’s hydrologist Mark Green, and reflects the interdisciplinary approach of the exhibition.

 Exhibition information is online at plymouth.edu/gallery/collection/as-time-passes-over-the-land.